How to find the best staffing agency for you in any city?

 Below are our tips on finding the best staffing agency in your city and things that every job seeker or client should know while talking to employment agencies.

-Corporate Staffing agencies are preferred vendors for large companies- Most large companies have a preferred list of vendor they work with.
+National Staffing agencies- Most large companies have a preferred list of vendor they work with.
 They get better service and low prices in exchange for higher volumes from these agencies.
 Staffing agencies that work for these large companies typically have a high volume recruiting operation as they have to be very efficient and low cost to be competitive.
 Often you will get the first screening call from their offshore recruiters and once you are 'pass', they will move you on to a local recruiter or account manager.
 Sometimes these staffing agencies may not have offices in your city and you will only communicate with them over phone.

 Pros- These agencies often have a number of contingent positions that they are always hiring for.
 They will not waste your time.
 Although sometimes they use subcontractors to do the initial sourcing who are usually inexperienced first round screeners.